MyceliumSDK/mycelium-sdk/packages/cli/README.md

 2. Create a `.env` file with your configuration:

-3. Make sure you run a blockchain service in `packages/blockchain` to have access to a faucet
+3. [Optional, if you're using a fork] Make sure you run a blockchain service in `packages/blockchain` to have access to a faucet

 4. Run the CLI: